Header image - halogenation of aromatic rings

 Lewis acids and the halogenation of benzene rings

-We have seen from the equations above that benzene will react with bromine or indeed chlorine and iodine in the presence of catalysts such as iron or aluminium.
+We have seen from the equations above that benzene will react with bromine or indeed chlorine and iodine in the presence of catalysts such as iron or even aluminium.
 These metals react with halogens to form metal (III) halides such as aluminium chloride (AlCl3) or iron (III) bromide.
 This is shown in the equations below:

 Iron(s) + bromine(g) → iron (III) bromide(s)